Originally published July 25, 2015

 Are you frustrated by videos autoplaying in your Twitter timeline?
 I know they’re too much for me.

 And they’re too much for my colleague Rian Rietveld who commented on Twitter:

 Twitter Video Autoplay

-The problem: Twitter enabled autoplay by default for native Twitter, iOS, and Android.
+When Twitter rolled out the feature to autoplay videos in your Twitter settings, Twitter enabled autoplay by default for native Twitter, iOS, and Android.

 As you scroll through your Twitter timeline, the content automatically plays, though it’s muted.

 Which means you’ll get autoplay for:

 - Animated GIFs

 How to Stop Videos from Autoplaying in Twitter